awsdocs/amazon-transcribe-developer-guide/doc_source/conversation-channel-id-med.md

 Parameter definitions can be found in the [API Reference](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_Reference.html); parameters common to all AWS API operations are listed in the [Common Parameters](https://docs.aws.amazon.com/transcribe/latest/APIReference/CommonParameters.html) section\.

-For more information about WebSocket requests, see [Creating a pre\-signed URI](websocket-med.md#websocket-url-med)\.
+For more information about WebSocket requests, see [Setting up a WebSocket stream](streaming-websocket.md)\.

 ### Multi\-channel streaming output<a name="streaming-med-output"></a>